 SAO star catalog

-has been important in history for sailing (maritime navigation), since navigators used to calculate their position on Earth upon the observation of stars.
+Astrometry and celestial mechanics have been important in history for sailing (maritime navigation), since navigators used to calculate their position on Earth upon the observation of stars.

 Thanks for your interest!

 If you appreciate this site, please bookmark it.

 If you own a website, please include a link to www.astrometry.org.